The Law and Justice Program

 Is the Criminal Justice Major or Law and Justice Minor For You?

-The Law & Justice Program will provide students with in-depth knowledge and understanding of laws, legal institutions and processes and their relationships to social, moral, political, and economic issues.
-Students will benefit from learning to approach law and law enforcement from diverse perspectives.
-Law and Justice courses will provide students, regardless of specific career goals, with tools for reasoned appraisal of how the law works and its social consequences; it will make students better citizens by demystifying law, legal ideas and concepts and by enabling them critically to evaluate laws, legal institutions and policies.
-The Minor enables students to focus their course of study around their specific career goals and can be combined with any major program.
+The Law & Justice Program’s major and minors are designed to provide students with in-depth knowledge and understanding of laws, legal institutions and processes and their relationships to social, moral, political, and economic issues.
+Students will benefit from learning to approach law (both civil and criminal), and law enforcement from diverse perspectives.
+Law and Justice courses will provide students, regardless of specific career goals, with tools for reasoned appraisal of how the law works and its social consequences; it will make students better citizens by demystifying law and legal institutions, and policies, addressing and evaluating these in terms of evidence, rather than myths and assumptions.

-Experienced faculty members of the law and justice program committee advise students interested in pursuing a career in law or law-related fields.
-Faculty advisors assist students in all phases of pre-law preparation from course selection to law school applications.
-The Law and Justice Program also sponsors workshops on various aspects of the application process.
+Experienced faculty members of the Law and Justice Program Committee are available to advise students interested in pursuing a career in law or law-related fields.
+Faculty advisors may assist students in course selection as well as law school applications.
+The Law and Justice Program often sponsors workshops on various aspects of career preparation, law school selection, and the law school application process.

 Dr. Ava Baron, Director, Law & Justice Program